-- (a) They should be stored in an upright position, stem vertical, and where there is minimal temperature variation and the temperature does not drop below 50°F. - (b) In their storage condition, the valves should be wrapped in polyethylene to prevent accumulation of dust or foreign matter. - (c) A check-off tag should be affixed to each unit and should be dated and signed off by the inspector witnessing the inspection that is recommended at 6-month intervals. - (d) The shelf life for grafoil and graphite filament packing and spiral wound gaskets is indefinite when stored under the proper conditions.
+- (a) They should be stored in an upright position, stem vertical, and where there is minimal temperature variation and the temperature does not drop below 50°F. - (b) In their storage condition, the valves should be wrapped in polyethylene to prevent accumulation of dust or foreign matter. - (c) The shelf life for grafoil and graphite filament packing and graphite gaskets is indefinite when stored under the proper conditions.